 Before heading out, motorists are advised to consult Québec 511, a practical tool for planning trips and staying informed about road conditions and closures.

-The ministry thanked road users for their co-operation and reminded them that, for the safety of both drivers and workers, respecting posted signage remains essential throughout the duration of the work.
+The ministry thanked road users for their co-operation and reminded them that, for the safety of both drivers and workers, respecting posted signage remains essential throughout the duration of the work. n